eberban/eberban/books/refgram/src/from_scratch/core_to_complete/sets.md

 ```
 </spoiler>

-It is thus recommanded to mostly use those "wrapped versions" unless accessing
+It is thus recommended to mostly use these "wrapped versions" unless accessing
-to the unwrapped members is necessary, which is the case when speaking about
+the unwrapped members is necessary, which is the case when speaking about nested
-nested sets (sets of sets).
+sets (sets of sets).

 ## Locally largest/smallest

 A very useful concept to define more complex vocabulary is that of a set that
-satisfy some property such that there exist no superset that also satisfy the
+satisfies some property such that there exists no superset that also satisfies
-property.
+said property.

 <spoiler>

-__djo:__ `[E:tce a]` is a locally largest set that satisfy `[A:(tce a)]`.
+__djo:__ `[E:tce a]` is the locally largest set that satisfies `[A:(tce a)]`.
 ---
 ```
 po djo ke gia be